 - A preview of the entire issue so you can review what your pattern looks like, give us any final feedback and get a peek of what else is being featured in the issue.

 - You get paid for your pattern – Knotions currently pays between 75 and 200 USD for each pattern.

 - You can be confident that your pattern will remain live indefinitely.
 Even when we stopped publishing new patterns the site remained live.

 - We’re still on the first page for many searches in Google.
-We’re currently 3rd for “knit short rows” (this is a live search so it could be different).

 If you’re convinced this is a good decision for your business, read our Submission Guide.
 And if you’re still undecided, feel free to drop us a line and we can talk through your questions.
 As I always say, it’s only good if it’s good for both of us.